ReqwerT/labfortasks/test5/labfortasks/README.md

 ## Purpose

-Using Ansible within the virtual machines I created with Vagrant, I:
+Using Ansible on the virtual machines I created with Vagrant:

-- Created a system configured for automatic dual boot,
+- I created a system configured for automatic dual-booting.
-- Provided automatic access to the OMV virtual machine via shared disks, regardless of the operating system booted, and ensured that the OMV VM automatically starts at every startup.
+- I used shared disks, regardless of the operating system being booted.
+Before the system installation began, I installed the OMV virtual machine on disk.vmdk and created disk1.vmdk to add an additional disk.
+- I automatically accessed the OMV virtual machine from Windows within the shared folder I created with rsync.
+- I enabled the OMV virtual machine to start automatically on every startup.
+- I then copied my OMV disks to the OMV disk, which I formatted as exFAT.
-- All of this can be done in about an hour with just the `vagrant up` command.
+- All of this can be done in about an hour with just the vagrant up command.

-## Steps I Performed
+##  Steps I Followed

+- First, to determine whether the user is logged in as session or system, I searched for the word session in the libvirt URI.
+If the word session is in the URI, I determine that the user is running as non-root and I retrieve the IP configuration information from virbr0.
+If the user is running as non-root and virbr0 is not active, I enter the root password and retrieve the subnet information from the default network.
+If the word session is not in the URI, this indicates that the user is running as root and that the virtual machine will run with qemu://system.
+In this case, I retrieve the subnet information from the default network.
+- I specify the IP addresses of the Windows and dualboot-debian virtual machines by adding .10 to the end of the subnet information.
+To avoid any confusion, I initially set the IP address of the OMV virtual machine to .15.
+This allows me to easily install OpenMediaVault on my virtual machine using Ansible.
+- Using the vagrant before trigger, I add the necessary IP information to my .ini files.
+This allows me to easily manage with Ansible.
+- Using the Vagrant Before trigger, I automatically installed the OMV virtual machine using the preseed config file in disk.vmdk.
+After this installation was completed successfully, I successfully installed the OpenMediaVault tools on my OMV virtual machine via Ansible.
+- After successfully installing OMV, I changed the IP configuration on the OMV virtual machine.
+My tests showed that when the IP configuration was set to static with extra-args, I couldn't access the virtual machine, even if I had initiated NAT with QEMU.
+The old configuration was interfering.
+Thanks to this change, I can now access it without any problems.
+- After finishing work on the OMV virtual machine, I start the Windows virtual machine.
+I entered the autostart:false parameter on my Vagrant Windows machine.
+It doesn't automatically start when I type vagrantup, and thanks to the Ubuntu trigger, it works exactly when it needs to.
-- Installed the latest version of QEMU on my Windows machine and enabled virtualization technologies.
+- I installed the latest version of QEMU on my Windows machine and enabled virtualization technologies.
-- Shrink my physical disk by 20 GB for OMV.
+- I shrank my physical disk by 20 GB for OMV.
-- Formatted this disk in exFAT to make it accessible from Linux, macOS, and Windows.
+- I formatted this disk in exFAT to make it accessible from Linux, macOS, and Windows.
-- Copy the OMV image file to this disk and also created an additional 10 GB `.vmdk` disk.
+- I copied the OMV image file and disk1.vmdk to this disk.
-- Automatically placed the `.ps1` and `.bat` files, which automatically start the OMV VM when Windows starts, in their respective folders.
+- I automatically placed the .ps1 and .bat files in their respective folders, which automatically start the OMV virtual machine when Windows starts.
-- I added the 25GB disk `lastden.qcow2` to the `Vagrantfile` for the dualboot Debian installation.
+- I added the 25 GB lastden.qcow2 disk to the Vagrantfile for a dual-boot Debian installation.
-- I automatically installed Debian on this disk using Preseed and provided Ansible access by assigning a static IP.
+- I automatically installed Debian on this disk using Preseed and provided Ansible access by assigning it a static IP address.
-- I installed QEMU with Ansible within Debian, mounted the OMV disk, and defined the systemd service to automatically start the OMV VM whenever Debian boots.
+- I installed QEMU within Debian with Ansible, mounted the OMV disk, and configured the systemd service to automatically start the OMV virtual machine every time Debian starts.

 ## Requirements